risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-from-clause.md

 ## `LATERAL` subqueries

-Subqueries appearing in `FROM` can be preceded by the key word `LATERAL`.
+Subqueries appearing in `FROM` can be preceded by the keyword `LATERAL`.
 This allows them to reference columns provided by preceding `FROM` items.
 Without `LATERAL`, each subquery is evaluated independently and so cannot cross-reference any other `FROM` item.

 To create a `LATERAL` subquery, use the `LATERAL` keyword directly before the inner subquery's `SELECT` statement.